joeyoung/arduino_keypads/README.md

  An interesting use of `Keypad's` features enables decoding of quadrature encoders--see the examples `KeypadEnc`, and `KeypadEnc_I2C` in the `Keypad_I2C` library.

+The folder `scadKeypadLabel` has a simple scad script for creating keypad overlays.